All-Electric Racing Gets the Green Light

 The Odyssey 21’s batteries deserve specific mention.
 Specially-designed and developed by F1 supplier Williams Advanced Engineering, they are designed to withstand extreme conditions, and have a capacity of 54 kWh.
 Packed with over 3,600 cells, and using an 800-volt system, they are extremely efficient and light thanks to a lightweight carbon-fiber enclosure despite being protected against dust, water, and sand.
 Recharging during events is provided by custom AFC Energy infrastructure that uses solar energy to electrolyze green hydrogen stored in on-site fuel cells, which provide on-demand power for the teams.

-Future of Electric Motorsports
+What Does the Future of Electric Motorsports Look Like?

 As a sport, Extreme E is incredibly fun to watch.
 While the scream of internal-combustion engines is missing, all of the other elements that make racing entertaining are present and accounted for: wheel-to-wheel action, great driver personalities, mechanical (and electronic) calamity, and real drama.
 The spectacular landscapes through which the series races make it totally unique, and the streaming broadcasts are beautifully and professionally produced.
 In advance of the 2023 season, you can re-watch all of the broadcasts on the Extreme E website, and learn more about the locations, drivers and teams.